26 Years Ago: Keith Whitley Hits No. 1 With ‘I’m No Stranger to the Rain’

 The song followed both the title track of the album and his big hit, “When You Say Nothing At All,” in reaching the top of the charts.
 Unfortunately for Whitley, while his career was soaring, “I’m No Stranger to the Rain” would be the last single he saw claim the No. 1 spot.

 Ironically, just as the 34-year-old could be heard over the airwaves singing, “If I don’t keep my head up, I may drown / But it’s hard to keep believing / I’ll even come out even / While the rain beats your hope in the ground / And tonight it’s really coming down,” he was battling an ongoing alcohol addiction that ultimately claimed his life one month later.

-The country crooner’s death shook the music community, including Whitley’s good friend, Vince Gill, who began writing ‘Go Rest High on That Mountain’ following his death.
-Gill wrote the first verse after Whitley’s passing, and finished it a few years later, when Gill’s brother, Bob, passed away.
+The country crooner’s death shook the music community, including Whitley’s good friend, Vince Gill, who began writing “Go Rest High on That Mountain” following his death.
+Gill wrote the first verse after Whitley’s passing and finished it a few years later, when his brother Bob passed away.

-Whitley had two more songs, ‘I Wonder Do You Think of Me’ and ‘It Ain’t Nothin,’ which were also No. 1 hits after his death.
+Whitley had two more songs, “I Wonder Do You Think of Me” and “It Ain’t Nothin,” become No. 1 hits after his death.

 Download “I’m No Stranger to the Rain” here.